Boswell Wilkie Circus

-The Boswell Wilkie Circus was in business for close to 75 years in South Africa.
+The Boswell Wilkie Circus was a circus in South Africa that operated for around 75 years.

+Origins of the Boswell Gypsy family from the UK

+The Boswells were known for centuries as one of the "big" English Romani families, often referred to as "Kings of the Gypsies."
+They were famous for being horse dealers, fortune tellers, and later, legendary circus performers.

+The transition from traditional Romani traveling to the circus was a common path for the Boswell family in the 1800s.
+James Boswell (1826–1859): The patriarch of the circus branch was a celebrated clown and horseman in England.
+James Clements Boswell: His son took the family’s horse-riding skills and turned them into a formal traveling show, founding the first Boswell’s Circus in the UK in the late 1800s.

+The family moved to South Africa in 1911.

 Circus origins

 The Boswell family started the show in 1913 in Vrededorp, a Johannesburg suburb.
 The family did most of the entertainment.
 Jim, Walter and Alf did tumbling acts while Walter and Alf were clowns.
 Jim leaped from the springboard over ten ponies and they showed ponies, donkeys and dogs.

 It was one of the first shows to allow racially mixed audiences and it became a staple in South Africa.
 It was one of the first to defy the apartheid government's ban on Sunday entertainment.
 Wilkie's daughter Susie began performing when she was three and her brother, Robert, was the youngest person to become a circus director and manager.

 First World War

 During the First World War, the circus didn't perform much.
 From 1916 and after, the Boswells became known as the Boswell Brothers Circus and Menagerie, and they would eventually be called just the Boswell's Circus.